 The seam is worked by slip stitching the two ends together as follows: Insert crochet hook into starting chain and then into the back loop of the next stitch to be worked.
 Slip stitch together.

 Continue to slip stitch both ends together across row, making sure to work the slip stitches loosely and not too tight so that the hat remains stretchy.
 Note that this is the WRONG side of the work.

 At the end of the row, cut yarn (leaving a long strand for cinching the top) and fasten off.

-There will still be a small hole at the top, so continue to use the threaded needle to make stitches to close up the hole.
-When done, knot again and then weave in all the ends.
+There will still be a small hole at the top, so continue to use the threaded yarn needle to make stitches to close up the hole.
+When done, knot the yarn again and then weave in all the ends.

 If you love the Ribbed Wonder Easy Crochet Hat pattern, you might also like to check out these other crochet hat patterns:

 - Salt of the Earth Men’s Crochet Beanie

 - Crochet Sock Monkey Hat

 - Crochet Pumpkin Hat in all sizes

 - Buckeye Beanie